IanMeyers/aws-kinesis-beanstalk-workers/README.md

 With the Amazon Kinesis Elastic Beanstalk Managed Consumer, you only have 1 job to do as a programmer.
 You must *effectively* implement the IRecordProcessor by extending a `ManagedClientProcessor` class.
 This class has all the smarts about how to commit changes to the Application's progress, how to startup and shutdown, and so on.
 This allows you to focus on wiring in the business logic for your application, and not worry how it gets started up and maintained over time.
 Furthermore, rather than you having to figure out how to run the `Worker` instance on multiple machines, this module provides integration with Elastic Beanstalk.
 By including this module as a dependency, and the building with Maven, this module will generate a deployable WAR for Apache Tomcat that can be dropped into Elastic Beanstalk.
 AWS will then handle starting your Kinesis Workers and ensuring that they are automatically scaled based on processing demand.

+This project also gives you the ability to easily work with Kinesis records that are encrypted with the [AWS Key Management Services (KMS)](https://aws.amazon.com/kms).
+By providing a KMS Key ARN and optionally an Encryption Context, the `ManagedConsumer` will automatically decrypt data before it is supplied to your record processor.

 ## Getting Started

 To get started with this project, just create a fork from Github.
 You'll see a `com.amazonaws.services.kinesis` package which contains all the managed code, which you are welcome to look at but are not required to change.
 You'll also see a default package which contains the `MyRecordProcessor` class.
 This can be renamed and moved as you like.
 If nothing else, you need to add your code to this bit of the `processRecords()` method: